Prediction Markets

 Regulatory uncertainty has been one of the big challenges for prediction markets globally, which Gibraltar is addressing, regulating under a gambling framework.
 Prediction markets offer contracts in areas like sports outcomes, elections, economic data, entertainment and world news.

 Gibraltar has long been recognized as a leading jurisdiction for innovative and responsibly regulated gaming businesses,” said Nigel Feetham, KC MP, Minister for Justice, Trade and Industry of Gibraltar.
-“We welcome applications from companies that prioritise transparency, compliance and technological innovation.
+“We welcome applications from companies that prioritize transparency, compliance and technological innovation.

 Pathway to Europe